$0 Queensland Foster Care Quick-Start Checklist

 The Paradox of Choice in Queensland

-Queensland has more than a dozen Licensed Care Services operating across the state.
-The major providers include:
+Queensland has multiple Licensed Care Services operating across the state.
+The major providers named in the research include:

-• Churches of Christ -- significant footprint across Queensland including regional areas, faith-based roots
+• Churches of Christ Care -- significant coverage in regional Queensland

 Each of these organisations describes itself as providing excellent carer support.
 Each publishes information kits with success stories and testimonials.
 Each runs recruitment campaigns when they need more carers -- which is almost always, given the shortage across the state.